Find answers to the web’s most burning credit questions here!

 Should I monitor with one bureau or all three?

 Although your credit reports should contain the same information, they may have discrepancies.
 These may be caused by differences in reporting or mistakes that should be removed.
-That gives you reason to monitor the reports from all three credit bureaus.
+That gives you a reason to monitor the reports from all three credit bureaus.
 However, recognize that 3-report monitoring is usually more expensive.

 Do you need monitoring if you don’t have credit cards?